Opportunities at APSA

 Studying in Washington: A Guide to Academic Internships in the Nation's Capital (5th ed., 2002), by Stephen Frantzich

 This booklet is designed to help undergraduates learn how to secure a Washington, D.C. internship and how to make the best of the internship experience while in the nation's capital.
-It provides guidance about the different kinds of internships available, the living experience in Washington (including housing arrangements, costs, etc.), resources available to interns and those seeking internships, various approaches for leveraging the experience academically, and what to do when exiting the internship.
-To order, visit the Career Publications order page.
+It provides guidance about the different kinds of internships available, the living experience in Washington, resources available to interns and those seeking internships, various approaches for leveraging the experience academically, and what to do when exiting the internship.
+To order, visit Career Publications.

 Ralph Bunche Summer Institute